Jordan-Pierce/CoralNet-Toolbox/docs/usage.md

 - **Annotation Visibility**: Show / Hide all existing annotations
 - **Annotation Transparency**: Adjust the annotation transparency
 - **Scale**: Displays the scale dimensions
-  - Provides a dropdown to select preferred units (mm, cm, m, km)
+  - Provides a dropdown to select preferred units (mm, cm, m, km, etc.,)
   - Enabled when a scale is set using the Scale Tool or imported from an image
+- **Z**: Displays the Z-dimension
+  - Provides a dropdown to select preferred units (mm, cm, m, km etc.,)
+  - Enabled when a Z-channel for the image is imported
+  - Select a color map in the dropdown to overlay Z-channel
+  - Click dynamic range button to enable dynamic recoloring of Z-channel
 - **Patch Size**: Manipulate Patch Size (only active when using Patch Tool)
 - **Parameters**: Adjust parameters including uncertainty, IoU, and area thresholds